-- Consider a scenario where you are moving a file from folder A to Folder B.Think of all the possible ways you can test this.
+To understand this, consider a scenario where you are moving a file from folder A to Folder B.

 Apart from the usual scenarios, you can also test the following conditions

 - Trying to move the file when it is Open

 - You do not have the security rights to paste the file in Folder B

 - Folder B is on a shared drive and storage capacity is full.